What is measles?

 What are the symptoms?

 Symptoms of measles include fever, cough, runny nose, and red and inflamed eyes that are often sensitive to light.
-These symptoms are followed by a rash, which starts first on the face and neck, and spreads to the chest, arms and legs, and lasts about 4 to 7 days.
+These symptoms are followed by a rash, which starts first on the face and neck, and spreads to the chest, arms and legs.
+The rash lasts about 4 to 7 days.
 There may also be small white spots inside the mouth.

 Symptoms can start as soon as 7 days after a person is infected with the measles virus.